Loading...

 Decision: how to make durable memory trustworthy enough for production use

-Double down on malicious skills, runtime permissions, and evidence-backed security controls instead of generic package-scan language.
+A practical security path for malicious skills, runtime permissions, and evidence-backed controls beyond generic package scans.

 Primary reader: security reviewer / platform owner